kelliott14/liri-node-app/README.md

 ## Validations
 The bot will prompt when the inputs are missing and will not run.
 Where the search term is unfound, it will advise of no results found.

+## Requirements
+Your own Spotify keys entered into your .env file.